ylogx/CoTO/README.md

 CoTO
 ====

-Covid TO - Toronto/Ontario covid appointment booking website automation.
+Covid TO - Toronto & Ontario COVID-19 vaccine appointment booking website automation.

+The purpose of this project is to reduce the headache of filling out all the information to see if the vaccine slots are available or not.

 ## Installation